keelam13/hiking-mt-pulag/README.md

 1. Using semantic HTML.
 2. Using descriptive alt attributes on images on the site.
-3. Providing information for screen readers where there are icons used and no text - such as the review ratings for books & footer icons.
+3. Providing information for screen readers where there are icons used and no text - e.g. social networks.
 4. Ensuring that there is a sufficient colour contrast throughout the site.
-5. Ensuring menus are accessible by marking the current page as current for screen readers.
+5. Ensuring menus are accessible by fixing it on top of the screen.

 ## Technologies Used